solana-foundation/solana-improvement-documents/proposals/0047-syscall-and-sysvar-for-last-restart-slot.md

 feature can create differences in consensus.
 Solana core developers should create a new keypair and use it to enable this feature on the cluster.

-Upon activation, the functionality described below immediately becomes available.
+Upon activation, the functionality described below becomes available in the next epoch.

 ### Creation of a new sysvar